 The influence of stakeholders on our business activity has steadily increased in recent years.
 We take the wide-ranging requirements of our stakeholders seriously and consider them wherever possible in our business activities.
 Evaluating their expectations and requirements provides significant impetus for the continued development of our activities, our risk management and our reporting.

 We regularly analyze and evaluate what the major stakeholders expect and require from the Group.
 This approach enables us to identify early on any opportunities and risks relevant to sustainability, along with key non-financial areas of activity, and to react to them.
 We document the findings in a materiality matrix During 2014, we updated our materiality analysis.
 Relevant external stakeholder sources were analyzed to identify the main non-financial issues for Bayer.
-The relevance to Bayer of the most important 24 issues identified in this way was evaluated in respect of sales, costs, risk and reputation by selected representatives of the Bayer holding company and the three subgroups in the form of interviews and a global online survey.
+The relevance to Bayer of the most important 24 issues identified in this way was evaluated in respect of sales, costs, risk and reputation by selected representatives of top management in all regions of the Group in the form of interviews and a global online survey.
 Internal and external views were then entered into the following matrix for discussion and confirmation by the SD Committee.
 The matrix was formally accepted by Bayer’s Chief Sustainability Officer.
 Next year, reporting will be structured according to the new GRI G4 guidelines on the basis of the non-financial subject areas identified.